Inside Planetary Storms

 More Like This

-In The Godfather of the Planets: Jupiter, Professor Brian Cox explains how Jupiter has influenced other planets, including Earth.
+In The Godfather of the Planets, Professor Brian Cox explains how Jupiter has influenced other planets, including Earth.
 Learn what scientists have learned about Jupiter and its moons from the Pioneer and Voyager expeditions.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

-In Giant Pull: Jupiter’s Effect on the Planets, Professor Brian Cox explains how Jupiter’s movement through the early Solar System, into the inner Solar System and toward the Sun, impacted Earth and Mars, and made the planets what they are today.
+In Jupiter’s Effect on the Planets, Professor Brian Cox explains how Jupiter’s movement through the early Solar System, into the inner Solar System and toward the Sun, impacted Earth and Mars, and made the planets what they are today.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

-In The Godfather of the Planets: Jupiter, Professor Brian Cox explains how Jupiter has influenced other planets, including Earth.
+In The Godfather of the Planets, Professor Brian Cox explains how Jupiter has influenced other planets, including Earth.
 Learn what scientists have learned about Jupiter and its moons from the Pioneer and Voyager expeditions.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

-In Giant Pull: Jupiter’s Effect on the Planets, Professor Brian Cox explains how Jupiter’s movement through the early Solar System, into the inner Solar System and toward the Sun, impacted Earth and Mars, and made the planets what they are today.
+In Jupiter’s Effect on the Planets, Professor Brian Cox explains how Jupiter’s movement through the early Solar System, into the inner Solar System and toward the Sun, impacted Earth and Mars, and made the planets what they are today.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.